Product Spaces

 (b)

-Figure 11: Maps between product metric spaces may or may not preserve the individual components, and this has consequences for how metric-informed grids transform. (a) Maps between product metric spaces that do preserve the components transform rectangular grids into rectangular grids. (b) On the other hand maps that mix the components transform rectangular grids into grids that appear rotated, skewed, or otherwise warped.
+Figure 11: Maps between product metric spaces may or may not preserve the individual components, and this has consequences for how metric-informed grids transform. (a) Maps between product metric spaces that do preserve the product structure transform rectangular grids into rectangular grids. (b) On the other hand, maps that mix the components transform rectangular grids into grids that appear rotated, skewed, or otherwise warped.

 The behavior of component-preserving functions is completely determined by the behavior of the component functions.
-For example a component-preserving function is injective, surjective, or bijective if and only if all of the component functions are injective, surjective, or bijective.
-Similarly any product structure endowed on the input product set will be preserved if each of the component structures are preserved along the component transformations.
+For example, a component-preserving function is injective, surjective, or bijective if and only if all of the component functions are injective, surjective, or bijective.

 5.2 Projection Functions

-Figure 12: Decomposing a product set into replications and then collapsing those replications on top of each other returns one of the component sets.
+Figure 12: Decomposing a product set into replications and then collapsing those replications on top of each other returns the marginal component set.
 This allows us to project a product set onto any of its components.

 5.3 Partial Evaluation

-In many applications translations and scalings appear to be intuitive, but partial evaluation allows us to formalize that conceptual reasoning.
-This more formal construction then helps us recognize the assumptions needed for that intuitive to be well-defined.
-For example translation isn’t well-defined on a space that isn’t equipped with the right algebraic structure!
+In many applications translations and scalings appear to be intuitive.
+Partial evaluation allows us to formalize that conceptual reasoning, which can then helps us recognize the assumptions needed for that intuitive to be well-defined.
+For example, translation isn’t well-defined on a space that isn’t equipped with the right algebraic structure!

 6 Conclusion

-The construction of product spaces defines a systematic way to work with multiple elements from multiple spaces at the same time, or even multiple elements from a single space at the same time.
-This has many practical benefits.
-For example it facilitates the development and manipulation of the sophisticated spaces we often need for applied mathematical modeling.
-At the same time it provides a language for formalizing certain computational techniques.
+The construction of product spaces defines a systematic way to work with multiple elements at the same time.
+Product spaces not only facilitate the development and manipulation of the sophisticated spaces we often need for applied mathematical modeling, but also provide a language for formalizing common computational techniques.

 Acknowledgements

-I thank Alexander Noll and Pietro Monticone for helpful comments.
+I thank Alexander Noll, Pietro Monticone, and and Léo Burgund for helpful comments.

 A very special thanks to everyone supporting me on Patreon: Adam Fleischhacker, Adriano Yoshino, Alan Chang, Alessandro Varacca, Alexander Bartik, Alexander Noll, Alexander Petrov, Alexander Rosteck, Anders Valind, Andrea Serafino, Andrew Mascioli, Andrew Rouillard, Andrew Vigotsky, Angie_Hyunji Moon, Ara Winter, Austin Rochford, Austin Rochford, Avraham Adler, Ben Matthews, Ben Swallow, Benjamin Glemain, Bradley Kolb, Brynjolfur Gauti Jónsson, Cameron Smith, Canaan Breiss, Cat Shark, Charles Naylor, Chase Dwelle, Chris Zawora, Christopher Mehrvarzi, Chuck Carlson, Colin Carroll, Colin McAuliffe, Cruz, Damien Mannion, Damon Bayer, dan mackinlay, Dan Muck, Dan W Joyce, Dan Waxman, Dan Weitzenfeld, Daniel Edward Marthaler, Daniel Rowe, Darshan Pandit, Darthmaluus , David Burdelski, David Galley, David Humeau, David Wurtz, dilsher singh dhillon, Doug Rivers, Dr. Jobo, Dr. Omri Har Shemesh, Ed Cashin, Ed Henry, Edgar Merkle, edith darin, Eric LaMotte, Erik Banek, Ero Carrera, Eugene O’Friel, Felipe González, Fergus Chadwick, Finn Lindgren, Florian Wellmann, Francesco Corona, Geoff Rollins, Greg Sutcliffe, Guido Biele, Hamed Bastan-Hagh, Haonan Zhu, Hector Munoz, Henri Wallen, hs, Hugo Botha, Håkan Johansson, Ian Costley, Ian Koller, idontgetoutmuch, Ignacio Vera, Ilaria Prosdocimi, Isaac Vock, J, J Michael Burgess, Jair Andrade, James Hodgson, James McInerney, James Wade, Janek Berger, Jason Martin, Jason Pekos, Jason Wong, Jeff Burnett, Jeff Dotson, Jeff Helzner, Jeffrey Erlich, Jesse Wolfhagen, Jessica Graves, Joe Wagner, John Flournoy, Jonathan H. Morgan, Jonathon Vallejo, Joran Jongerling, Joseph Despres, Josh Weinstock, Joshua Duncan, Joshua Griffith, Josué Mendoza, JU, Justin Bois, Karim Naguib, Karim Osman, Kejia Shi, Kevin Foley, Kristian Gårdhus Wichmann, Kádár András, lizzie , LOU ODETTE, Marc Dotson, Marcel Lüthi, Marek Kwiatkowski, Mark Donoghoe, Mark Worrall, Markus P., Martin Modrák, Matt Moores, Matthew, Matthew Kay, Matthieu LEROY, Maurits van der Meer, Merlin Noel Heidemanns, Michael DeWitt, Michael Dillon, Michael Lerner, Mick Cooney, Márton Vaitkus, N Sanders, Name, Nathaniel Burbank, Nic Fishman, Nicholas Clark, Nicholas Cowie, Nick S, Nicolas Frisby, Octavio Medina, Ole Rogeberg, Oliver Crook, Olivier Ma, Pablo León Villagrá, Patrick Kelley, Patrick Boehnke, Pau Pereira Batlle, Peter Smits, Pieter van den Berg , ptr, Putra Manggala, Ramiro Barrantes Reynolds, Ravin Kumar, Raúl Peralta Lozada, Riccardo Fusaroli, Richard Nerland, RLW, Robert Frost, Robert Goldman, Robert kohn, Robert Mitchell V, Robin Taylor, Ross McCullough, Ryan Grossman, Rémi , S Hong, Scott Block, Scott Brown, Sean Pinkney, Sean Wilson, Seth Axen, shira, Simon Duane, Simon Lilburn, Srivatsa Srinath, sssz, Stan_user, Stefan, Stephanie Fitzgerald, Stephen Lienhard, Steve Bertolani, Stone Chen, Susan Holmes, Svilup, Sören Berg, Tao Ye, Tate Tunstall, Tatsuo Okubo, Teresa Ortiz, Thomas Lees, Thomas Vladeck, Tiago Cabaço, Tim Radtke, Tobychev , Tom McEwen, Tony Wuersch, Utku Turk, Virginia Fisher, Vitaly Druker, Vladimir Markov, Wil Yegelwel, Will Farr, Will Tudor-Evans, woejozney, Xianda Sun, yolhaj , yureq , Zach A, Zad Rafi, and Zhengchen Cai.